caranha/ExperimentDesignCS/topic02/script/W2V3_PointEstimate.md

 ==

-The value calculated by the point estimator is a random Variable, and depends on the sample.
+The value calculated by the point indicator is a random Variable, and depends on the sample.
 This means that if we are really unlucky, the estimate that we calculated can be very different from the true parameter.

 For example, imagine again that we want to calculate the average height of the students in the university of Tsukuba.
 But because we are a bit lazy, we did our experiment using only students from our circle.